 Best For

-• High bounce and great edge support, good for couples
+- Extremely high bounce and good edge support, good for couples

 Considerations